xinjuezou-whi/whi_rviz_plugins/README.md

 ## Use Video_stream
 1. Add the Video_stream plugin to RViz

-Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Video_stream" under package name "whi_rviz_plugins":
+Click the "Add" button at the bottom of the "Displays" panel, then scroll down through the available displays until you see "Video_stream" under package name "whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/204996785-4818279d-578f-4d36-83e2-96a58c5bc580.png)